gcanales85/Rice-Boot-Camp-ETL-Project/README.md

 Aggregating data regarding opiate prescriptions from multiple sources, primarily comparing number of prescriptions vs. overdose cases or overdose deaths.

-Your names
-● A link to your team’s github repo
-● Datasets you intend to use
-● What useful investigation could be done with the final database ● Whether final database will be relational or non-relational.
-Why?

 # Rice-Boot-Camp-ETL-Project
 Rice-Boot-Camp-ETL Project

+Considerations regarding proposal:
+- A link to your team’s github repo
+- Datasets you intend to use
+- What useful investigation could be done with the final database
+- Whether final database will be relational or non-relational.
+Why?

 # PROJECT REQUIREMENTS
 Data Sources: